 - Charles Sherrod travels to Atlantic City in August, the site of the Democratic National Convention.
 He and other SNCC leaders urge the Convention to support the petition of the Mississippi Freedom Democratic Party to seat more African Americans at the convention.

 - C.B.
 King is unsuccessful in his bid for election to the U.S. House of Representatives, the first African American to run for Congress in Georgia since Reconstruction.

 - Leaders of the SCLC and SNCC, including Martin Luther King and John Lewis, begin a 54-mile march from Selma to Montgomery in support of voting rights.
 The marchers are stopped at the Pettus Bridge in Selma by a police blockade on March 7th.
 Fifty marchers are hospitalized after police use tear gas, whips, and clubs against them, an incident that is dubbed “Bloody Sunday” by the media.

 - Bob Swann takes five youngsters to visit the Highlander Center and Koinonia Farm.

 - Slater King writes a letter to the US Commission on Civil Rights, copied to President Lyndon B. Johnson, informing the Commission of the failure of Dougherty County and the City of Albany to hold overdue civil rights hearings and to alleviate discrimination and poverty.

-- Charles Sherrod meets Shirley Miller during a voter registration meeting in Baker County.
+- Charles Sherrod meets Shirley Miller (Sherrod) during a voter registration meeting in Baker County.
 This is four months after the murder of Shirley’s father.